AaronAmberman/DeltaSql/README.md

 # DeltaSql
-An application to help compare the differences between SQL Servers.
+An application to help compare the differences between MS SQL Servers.